 Simply put - when filing against the city, you need a law firm that has the past experience and know how to successfully represent you.
-Wingate, Russotti, Shapiro & Halperin, LLP, has been in business for almost five decades, and we’ve represented many victims who were on the receiving end of the Transit Authority’s negligence.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has been in business for over fifty years, and we’ve represented many victims who were on the receiving end of the Transit Authority’s negligence.
 We have the track record and reputation to prove it, and our case results speak for themselves.
-Don’t let your chance at compensation slip by - contact a New York train accident attorney at WRSH today to set up a free consultation.
+Don’t let your chance at compensation slip by - contact a New York train accident attorney at WRSMH today to set up a free consultation.
 Our number is (212) 986-7353.

 - Who is Responsible for a Slip, Trip, or Fall on a New York Bus or Subway?

 - Deadly Train Crash Leads New Yorkers to Evaluate Safety While Utilizing Public Transportation This Holiday Season

 - Study Examines Biggest Risks in Subway Travel